 At some point in the early years, every parent wants to know how to stop toddler biting.

-five-step conflict resolution process will be instrumental in helping you stop biting with empathy and compassion while reinforcing the limits.
+Following the TEACH tool's five-step conflict resolution process will be instrumental in helping you stop biting with empathy and compassion while reinforcing the limits.

 You can take the struggle out of parenting while promoting cooperation and strengthening your emotional bond by building experiences rooted in trust.